salt

 Common Uses

-• Incorporate salt into baking recipes to contrast sweetness and improve the structure of doughs and batters.
+• Incorporated into baking recipes to strengthen gluten structure and heighten the flavor profile of breads, cakes, and cookies.

 Nutrition (per serving)